-Reason #4: The Highest IRR Investment You’ve Ever Made
+Reason #4: The Highest IRR Investment You’ll Ever Make

-This is not the cheapest thing you’ve ever purchased, but it’s not expensive by any means in the context of your earnings.
-Will leave you to do the math.
+This is not the cheapest thing you’ve ever purchased, but it’ll offer the best returns.

-You only have one shot to get this right.
-Let us help you get it right.
+You only have one shot to get the recruiting right.
+Let us help you.

 Our Comprehensive Package

 We only have so many consultants and each of us have limited capacity.
 We can’t help the entire street.
 First come, first serve.
 Details of the package are here.